dmnur/tupe/NOTES.md

 # ed

-The book says that `ed` is available is any Unix, but that's not true anymore.
+The book says that `ed` is available in any Unix, but that's not true anymore.
 There are some Linux distros that don't include it by default (e.g. Debian).

 But you almost always have `ex` as part of `vi`. `ex` is the extended `ed`.